MarcusSouzaLocus/rollups-examples/airquality/README.md

 ## Interacting with the application

-We can use the [frontend-console](../frontend-console) application to interact with the DApp.
+We have two main ways to interact with the dapp: using the [frontend-console](../frontend-console) application, or using the [frontend-airquality](../frontend-airquality).
+First, let's detail the frontend console.

+### Frontend-console

 Ensure that the [application has already been built](../frontend-console/README.md#building) before using it.

 First, go to a separate terminal window and switch to the `frontend-console` directory: